OpenFero/openfero/docs/operarius-crd-migration.md

 This guide covers the migration from ConfigMap-based remediation jobs to Operarius Custom Resource Definitions (CRDs) in OpenFero.

-> **Deprecation Notice:** ConfigMap-based Operarii are deprecated and will be removed in a future major version.
+> **Deprecation Notice:** ConfigMap-based Operarii are deprecated and will be removed in a future version.
 We strongly recommend migrating to Operarius CRDs.

 ## Important: No Parallel Operation